1200 Park Central Blvd. South, Pompano Beach, FL 33064

 Community Association Collections: Should I Pay or Should I Go? | Recorded Mar.
 26, 2024

-*Important* Viewing this on-demand video WILL NOT satsify Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
+*Important* Viewing this on-demand video WILL NOT satisfy Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
 It is for informational purposes only and is not to be considered as legal advice.
 Should you have any questions, contact your association counsel.

 Instructor: Alan Schwartzseid, Esq., Kaye Bender Rembaum